whyKirbyy/whykirbyy/planning/plan.md

 Contact form where people can send ideas and that checks for the content.
 Based on this makes counter what got pitched how many times.

+## Concepts
+bunny could be like cortana from halo.